manateeit/mit-psa/docs/AI_coding_standards.md

 Lucide icons can (and should) be used from the `lucide` package.

+## User session handling
+To get the current user on server side actions, use the getCurrentUser function from the server/src/lib/actions/user-actions/userActions.ts file.

 ## Server Communication

 We use server actions that are located in the `/server/src/lib/actions` folder.